otavio99/Freelancing-from-noob-to-pro/README.md

 # Dummy Utility Token (DUTO) Manager(????)

+The duto project aims to develope a rewarding system with the goal of encouraging people to help charity foundations.

 ### Goal

 This project is the initial effort of creating a system that will manage utility tokens that should work more or less like gift cards (or something of the kind), but it will be something quite dummy to begin with.